cloudposse-terraform-components/aws-tgw-hub/README.md

 #### 1. Deploy Transit Gateway Hub

-First, create the Transit Gateway in the network account:
+First, create the Transit Gateway in the network account.

+> [!TIP]
+> Leave `var.connections` empty.
+With this refactor, the `tgw/hub` component is only responsible for creating the Transit Gateway and its route tables.
+We do not need to fetch and store outputs for the connected components anymore.

 ```yaml
 components: